subtleGradient/rsc-fun-in-bun/README.md

 - [x] toy tests can be run with `bun test`
 - [x] create a toy example project
 - [x] add ReactDOM.renderToReadableStream
+- see [example0 tests](examples/example0.test.ts) for further concrete stuff being built

+Build more stuff

+- [ ] create an example React async server component
+- [ ] add the example React async server component to the toy example project
+- [ ] create an example React client component
+- [ ] add the example React client component to the toy example project

+Build even more stuff

 - figure out what to do next, add more tasks
-- see [example0 tests](examples/example0.test.ts) for further concrete stuff being built

 ---